-Downloading one of the best workout apps for Android or iOS can be the first step to a healthier lifestyle, and you don't have to be inside a gym to reap the benefits.
+Downloading one of the best workout apps for Android or iOS can be the first step to a healthier lifestyle — especially if you need guidance for working out away from the gym.
 Many of these apps help you exercise wherever you are, with step-by-step instructions, so you can still fit a workout in while you're staying at home.
-And if you have some of the gear on our best home gym equipment list, these workout apps are even easier to use.

 - Check out the best nutrition apps for eating healthy

 - Find the best wireless earbuds for your workout

 No matter what your workout routine involves — cycling on one of the best exercise bikes, running on the best treadmills, strength training with the best home gym equipment or some other form of fitness — you'll find a great workout partner here to help you meet your exercise goals and stick to your resolution to get fit.

 Your choice in workout apps will depend on exactly how and where you plan to workout.
 While we tend to favor apps that help you get some exercise at home, many of the choices on our best workout apps list are just as helpful at the gym.

 We like apps that include instructions, which is why PEAR Personal Fitness Coach, Fitbit Coach and Kineticoach rate so highly in our rankings.
 If you're looking for apps that chart out an exercise routine for you, Workout Trainer, Shred and Sworkit can be your guide.

 Several workout apps on this list promise a library of different exercises — these include Shock and Nike Training Club.
 We also selected apps that focus on very specific activities, including yoga (Yoga Studio), weight training (JEFIT) or high-intensity interval training (8Fit).
 Other apps, such as ASICS Studio, support a variety of workouts.